abrouter/laravel-abtest/README.md

-# AbrPHPClient
+# ABRouter Laravel Bridge

-AbrPHPClient :construction_worker_woman: is a PHP library to run ab-tests via ABRouter.
+ABRouter Laravel Bridge :construction_worker_woman: is a simple bridge for base library to run ab-tests via ABRouter with Laravel.
+You can find base PHP library in (https://github.com/abrouter/abrouter-php-client)

 # What is the ABRouter service ?